 - Identifying and fixing the issues that allowed the mold to form in the first place.

-If your building has mold, or you suspect it might, give the team at Octagon Cleaning & Restoration a call to learn more about our mold mediation services.
+If your building has mold, or you suspect that it could, contact the team at Octagon Cleaning & Restoration to learn about our mold mediation services.